 Yep, it’s just a family of one.

-I mean, I did have a set of beaters at one time (pre-wedding) and I did use them.
+I mean, I did have a set of hand mixers at one point (pre-wedding) and I did use them.
 I think I paid $5 at Dollar General and they were great for my needs at the time.

 But for me?
 When we were given the stand mixer, I’m pretty sure I cried tears of joy.
-The clouds parted and angels sang.
 I sold the beaters and didn’t look back.
 My KitchenAid 5-quart Artisan Stand Mixer is one of my kitchen BFFs.

 That my friends, is the KitchenAid 7-quart Pro Line Stand Mixer.

 As you’ll soon see, I use my mixer for ALL SORTS OF GOODNESS and one of my (few) complaints is that I often wish I had a bigger bowl.
 It would be nice to make a triple batch of pizza dough or a batch of buttermilk potato bread without the dough getting all stuck in the blade thingamajig.
 The 7-quart holds FOURTEEN cups of flour!!

 I also think it would be nice to have something with a bit more horsepower (is it weird to say horsepower on a food blog?) so I can crank out a massive baking marathon without a second guess that my mixer might need a break or something.

 But it’s certainly not a need.
 My 5-quart Artisan mixer has been holding strong, despite the toll that running a food blog requires AND dough in the thingamajig, so I’m not complaining.

 30+ Creative Ways to Use a KitchenAid Mixer

 Using a Stand Mixer for Dinner Prep